pigeonholeio/pigeono.io/src/docs/architecture/self-hosted.md

 ---

 # Self-Hosted Install

-This is something that has been thought about and has been baked into the app to make sure it could happen.
+Self-hosting PigeonHole has been a core design goal from day one.
+Every line of code, every technology choice, and every configurable option was carefully selected to make running your own instance not just possible — but smooth and flexible.

-The tool and API has been built with this aspiration in mind.
-Most things are configurable and libraries and technologies were picked due to their interropability.
+The tool and API are built to integrate seamlessly with your existing infrastructure, leveraging interoperable services and standards to ensure maximum adaptability.

-However, at present, I cannot support the tool, the online service and the extra demand a Self-Hosted version support would demand.
+That said, supporting a self-hosted version alongside the online service is a significant commitment.
+At this time, I'm unable to provide official support or SLA guarantees for self-hosted deployments.

-That said, ping me and let me know you're interested.
-On a case-by-case basis and the demand has been validated I could make something work.
+However, if you're interested, please reach out.
+Depending on demand and use case, I'm open to exploring tailored options on a case-by-case basis.
+Your feedback could be the catalyst to making self-hosted PigeonHole a fully supported reality.